trouchet/tarzan/roadmaps/2_frontend/static.md

 STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
 ```

-b.
-Organize Your Static Files:
+- Organize Your Static Files:

 Create a directory structure within your project's static/ directory to organize your static files.
 For example: